Linaro/lava/doc/v2/glossary.rst

   hostname
     The unique name of this device in this LAVA instance, used to link all jobs, results and device information to a specific device configuration.

+  inline
+    A type of test definition which is contained within the job submission instead of being fetched from a URL.
+These are useful for debugging tests and are recommended for the synchronisation support within :term:`multinode` test jobs.
+    See :ref:`inline_test_definitions`

   interface tag
      An interface tag is similar to :term:`device tag` but operate **solely** within